Climb Torne Mountain and enjoy view after view before reaching Osio Rock for a 360° panorama.

 Overview: BLUE (Hewitt-Butler) – RED (Torne)

-0.0 – From the parking lot, cross the road to the trailhead near a road marker, “Begin 700 Passaic County”.
+0.0 – From the Otter Hole parking lot, cross the road to the trailhead near a road marker, “Begin 700 Passaic County”.

 Start following BLUE (Hewitt-Butler).
 It heads up right from the start and parallels the road for a bit.

-After checking the Stone Living Room out, retrace and continue following BLUE (Hewitt-Butler).
+After checking out the Stone Living Room, retrace and continue following BLUE (Hewitt-Butler).

 0.7 – At one of the larger wide-open viewpoints is a stone bench.
-On a clear day the NYC skyline might be visible.
+On a clear day the New York City skyline might be visible.

 0.8 – Turn LEFT to follow BLUE (Hewitt-Butler) down switchbacks on the “Alternate & Easier Route”.